vamsikoneti/AbraWorm/README.md

 This project consists of 2 malware programs that contain computer worms that can find and infect particular files in the Victim's computer.

 ## Installations:
-THe programs were executed on Ubuntu 16.04 32-bit SEED VMs run on VirtualBox Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the necessary packages:
+The programs were executed on Ubuntu 16.04 32-bit SEED VMs run on VirtualBox.

+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the necessary packages:

 ```bash